The Shroud of Turin

 in the middle with loose strands of hair on the forehead.
 These details

 genitals do not appear on the image.
+Since this is definitely not an image produced by Adam, the absence of a navel is surprising.
 The body's buttocks, chest, toes "are

 who lived in the 1st century were much shorter than this.